ts33kr/granite/README.md

   error and has extensive configuration capabilities as to reacting to the unexpected conditions.
 The technology is based on something called [forever](https://github.com/nodejitsu/forever).
-On top of this, the framework has a built in memory monitor that watcher an application to not exceed the configured limit and reloads an app if it does so.
+On top of this, the framework has a built in memory monitor that watches an application to not exceed the configured limit and reloads an app if it does so.
 See [exposure/memory.coffee](library/exposure/memory.coffee) for the monitor implementation coding and information.